rust-lang/book/src/ch17-04-streams.md

 the Rust community for extending one trait with another.

-You might be wondering why `StreamExt` instead of `Stream`, and for that matter whether there is a `Stream` type at all.
+You might be wondering why `StreamExt` instead of `Stream`, and for that matter whether there is a `Stream` trait at all.
 Briefly, the answer is that throughout the Rust ecosystem, the `Stream` trait defines a low-level interface which effectively combines the `Iterator` and `Future` traits.
 The `StreamExt` trait supplies a higher-level set of APIs on top of `Stream`, including the `next`